billgraziano/xelogstash/README.md

 * `copies` are "src:dest" that will copy the value at _src_ to _dest_
 * `moves` are "src:dest" that will move the value from _src_ to _dest_

 Further, the keys can be nested using a dotted notation.
-For example, setting a key at "global.host.name" will nest the value three levels deep.
+For example, setting a key at `global.host.name` will nest the value three levels deep.

 Consider the following settings: